FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Algorithm and Convergence Analysis

 For simplicity, $ \rho $ can be set as $ \frac{3}{2} $. \end{remark}

-\begin{remark} (Impact of $\delta$ and $\alpha$ on model accuracy): Given the communication scenario and initial training setting in SGINs, $E$, $G$, and $K$ (since the training rounds of each serving satellite are stable in the long term) are fixed.
-Therefore, the model loss in (\ref{equ:upperbound_partial}) can be adjusted by designing parameters $\delta$ and $\alpha$.
+\begin{remark}[Impact of $\delta$ and $\alpha$ on model accuracy] Given the communication scenario and initial training setting in SGINs, $E$, $G$, and $K$ (since the training rounds of each serving satellite are stable in the long term) are fixed.
+Therefore, the upper bound of the training loss in (\ref{equ:upperbound_partial}) can be adjusted by designing parameters $\delta$ and $\alpha$.
 We can find that the right side of (\ref{equ:upperbound_partial}) is a monotonically increasing function of $\delta$, indicating the tradeoff between latency and accuracy.
-However, the coupling relationship between $\delta$ and $\alpha$ not only exists in the upper bound of model loss but also in the constraint presented in (\ref{theorem:convergence_bound}).
+However, the coupling relationship between $\delta$ and $\alpha$ not only exists in the upper bound of the training loss but also in the constraint presented in (\ref{theorem:convergence_bound}).
 Their complex dependency makes it challenging to derive their joint optimal solutions, motivating us to formulate an optimization problem and design an algorithm in the next section. \end{remark}